The Two Hearts of Kwasi Boachi: Critical reception

 The book was an instant success in the Netherlands, and is now considered a classic of modern Dutch literature.
 Its English translation was praised in The New York Times as "Japin's rich and risky first novel", "a deeply humane book about a spectacularly exotic subject"; and by Heidi Benson in the San Francisco Chronicle as "a true story, fully and humanly imagined, and that is the measure of Japin's accomplishment."
 The novel was also positively reviewed in Ghana; a reviewer in The Statesman wrote: "With simple and poignant prose, Japin is able to convincingly take the voice of a real-life historical figure, and thus illuminate the past sins of the author's own country, as well as those of a long-dead Ashanti king."

 Translations and adaptations

-It was translated in English as The Two Hearts of Kwasi Boachi (2000) and in Portuguese as O preto de coração brancoe (2003).
+It was translated in English as The Two Hearts of Kwasi Boachi (2000) and in Portuguese as O preto de coração branco (2003).
 In November 2007, an opera based on the novel premiered in Rotterdam, with an English libretto by Japin and music by the British composer Jonathan Dove.